eyedeekay/i2p.plugins.tor-manager/README.md

  - Works everywhere Tor Browser does, not just Linux.
 Including:
   Linux, Mac, Windows, AMD64, X86, and M1
  - Embeds all required resources into a single binary which unpacks itself to a directory of the user's choice.
-Never touches any other directory.
+Never touches any other directory(in ~/.cache or ~/.local, etc), unless specifically instructed to.
  - Easy to package by placing a single static binary into a boilerplate package.
  - Automatically generate an AppArmor profile which works for custom installation directory
  - Accepts a custom profile argument without interfering with normal Tor Browser